alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    > SET foreign_key_checks = 0;

    Load the data.
 Look for the foreign key problem with a select statement.
-   For the Sanskrit table use statements like

-   > SELECT id FROM sanskrit WHERE grammar NOT IN (SELECT id FROM sans_grammar);
-   > SELECT id FROM sanskrit WHERE word_id NOT IN (SELECT id FROM words);

-   For the character table use a statement like

-   > SELECT unicode FROM characters WHERE type NOT IN (SELECT type FROM character_types);

-   For the variants table use statements like

-   > SELECT c1 FROM variants WHERE c1 NOT IN (SELECT c FROM characters);
-   > SELECT c2 FROM variants WHERE c2 NOT IN (SELECT c FROM characters);

    For the illustrations table use statements like